Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/ArminBurkhardt/project-description.md

 -   **Price Movements/Volatility**: At which hour of the day do prices across all stocks & indices move/change the most?
 (In this case:
-    When is the percentage change between the `Open` price and the `Close` price the highest on average?)
+    When is the absolute percentage change between the `Open` price and the `Close` price the highest on average?)

     > Visualize the average price movement per hour of the day here (eg.
     > using a bar plot).